 General 360º Feedback information

-360 degree feedback (also known as "peer review") means you can get feedback from everyone around you: From your coworkers and from your manager, from your team members, but even from more distant people like internal or external clients.
+360 degree feedback (also known as "peer review") means you can get feedback from everyone around you: From your coworkers, manager, and team members, but even from more distant people like internal or external clients.

 - Some organizations decide to ditch the traditional manager-employee performance review entirely, and only conduct 360s.
 Here at Small Improvements we believe that both approaches have their place: A well-executed performance review is for instance better suited to discuss difficult topics, and to come up with new objectives and a career plan.